 3. Establish Your Team’s Performance Baseline

-A performance baseline is a measure of past performance based on your type of sales quota by reviewing past history, accounting for seasonality, and adjusting for market influences.
-This step is important because the baseline acts as average performance and will serve as a benchmark for setting your ultimate sales quota, which is usually a specific percentage of the baseline you establish.
+A performance baseline is an average of past performance measured by reviewing past history, accounting for seasonality, and adjusting for market influences.
+This step is important because the baseline acts as a benchmark for setting your final sales quota, which is usually a specific percentage of the baseline you establish.
+As an example, if the baseline for a given sales territory is $50,000 a month, you might set a quota that represents a 10% growth, or $55,000.

 Regardless, you can establish your performance by doing the following: